What Microdosing Means

 Several product formats suit microdosing better than others.

 Low-dose edibles.
-1 mg and 2.5 mg THC per piece edibles are the standard microdose format.
-Brands like Wyld, Kanha, and several NYS craft processors offer microdose-tier products.
+Edibles dosed at 1 mg or 2.5 mg THC per piece are the standard microdose format, and a number of New York processors make products in this range.

 Tinctures.
 Sublingual cannabis tinctures provide precise dose control.
 A 1 ml dropper of a 1 mg per ml tincture provides exactly 1 mg of THC.